bazelbuild/bazel-gazelle/README.rst

 Running Gazelle with Go
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you have a Go SDK installed, you can install Gazelle in your ``GOPATH`` with
-the command below:
+If you have a Go SDK installed, you can install Gazelle with the command below:

 .. code::